Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Performance Tracking Methods

 Tracking how well affiliate programs work is key.
-Cookies, unique links, and advanced models help measure success15.
-This lets businesses see what’s working and improve their strategies15.
+Cookies, unique links, and advanced models help measure success.
+This lets businesses see what’s working and improve their strategies.

 Revenue Optimization Techniques